Order of United American Mechanics: Decline

 Over time, the OUAM abandoned its Nativist politics and became a standard insurance society, even dropping the word "Order" from its name to become just the "United American Mechanics".
 It was eventually absorbed by its former youth affiliate, the Junior Order of United American Mechanics.

 Ritual

-The ritual and symbology of the group was said to be heavily influenced by that of the Freemasons.
+The ritual and symbolism of the group was said to be heavily influenced by that of the Freemasons.
 Of the twenty five original founders, four were Freemasons and four other delegates were eventually raised to the Craft.
 The emblem of the Order incorporated the square and compasses with an arm and hammer in the middle.

 Beliefs

 In 1903 the rules used by one Doylestown, Pennsylvania group stated that membership was open to "white male citizens, born in the United States".
 The objects of the order were employment assistance, supporting member's businesses, assisting ill members, and providing funeral and survivor benefits.
 Meeting were each Wednesday evening.
 Dues were 15 cents a week.
 There were disability benefits of $5 for first 13 weeks, $4 next 13 weeks, and $3 onwards.
 Funeral benefits were $100, or for a spouse $50.
 Donations to distressed families were limited to a maximum of $2.
 The funds were invested in "good real estate securities".